The Architecture industry is constantly changing.

 Private housing dominates 53% of the Architectural market, with 89% of the practices of it involved.

 And 40% of it relates to individual houses, the highest of which are in Italy, occupying 60%.
 The second highest market for private housing is in Greece, with 51% and the third highest in Belgium, with 48%.

 In 1999, architecture firms (both large and small) used to spend an average of 7.5% of their expenses on marketing.

-In 2003, architectural firms that had under 50 employees within their team, had spent about 6.5 – 8% of their expenses on marketing activities.
-In large architectural firms (which were above the number of 50 employees within their team), they had spent an average of 7%.
+In 2003, architectural firms had spent about 6.5 – 8% of their expenses on marketing activities.
+Those were the firms that had under 50 employees within their team.
+In large architectural firms, however, (which were above the number of 50 employees within their team), they had spent an average of 7%.

 A total compound annual growth rate of 4% is expected to be reached throughout the years 2018 – 2022 in the global architectural service market.

 And that way, the architectural market size is predicted to grow by $339 billion by 2022.
 That doesn’t come as much of a surprise, though.

 The biggest reason for such an increase has to be the government’s growing demand for the establishment and development of smart cities.